Who are the victims in Baltimore's Francis Scott Key Bridge collapse? What we know about those missing and presumed dead

 "He is a husband, a father of three, and has called Maryland his home for over 19 years," CASA executive director Gustavo Torres said in a statement Tuesday night, noting Luna was a "longtime member of the CASA family."

-The Guatemalan Ministry of Foreign Affairs confirmed two of the men were from Guatemala, according to a Tuesday evening news release.
-The men are in their 30s and 40s and have spouses and children.
+A former coworker, Moises Diaz, described Luna as a kind person who worked hard and always shared his food with other workers and friends.
+In an interview with CBS News, Diaz said he considered Luna like a brother.

-Maryland State Police identified two men found in a red pickup truck as Dorlian Cabrera and Alejandro Hernandez Fuentes.
+Maryland State Police identified the two men found in the red pickup truck as Dorlian Cabrera, 26, who was originally from Guatemala and lived in Dundalk; and Alejandro Hernandez Fuentes, 35, who lived in Baltimore and was from Mexico.

-CBS News spoke with a family member who said Cabrera was among the group of workers presumed dead
+The Honduran Consulate confirmed Maynor Yassir Suazo Sandoval, 34, was among the missing.
+His brother, Carlos Alexis, described him as a kind, big-hearted and funny family man who came to the U.S. when he was about 20.
+He had a teenage son and a 5-year-old daughter.

-Honduras' Deputy Foreign Affairs Minister Antonio García told The Associated Press a Honduran citizen, Maynor Yassir Suazo Sandoval, was missing.
-García said he'd been in contact with Suazo's family.
+Jose Mynor Lopez, 35, was originally from Guatemala.
+His wife, Isabel Franco, told WJZ he moved to the U.S. 19 years ago and was a loving father to their child and three stepchildren

 "This was so completely unforeseen," Jeffrey Pritzker, executive vice president of Brawner Builders, told The Associated Press.
 "We don't know what else to say.
 We take such great pride in safety, and we have cones and signs and lights and barriers and flaggers.
 But we never foresaw that the bridge would collapse."